fierceoj/triage-tools/README.md

 # triage-tools
-Blue Team tools for analyzing suspicious traffic and files.
+Blue Team SOC tools for triaging suspicious traffic and files.

 ### ioccheck
 Check the reputation of an IP, URL, or file hash.